 Ricki Herbert is a former New Zealand international and professional footballer who has the rare distinction of representing his country at FIFA World Cup Finals both as a player and as a coach.
 As a teenager, he was a member of the 1982 All Whites at the Spain finals.
 In 2010, he was head coach of the New Zealand that went undefeated at the finals tournament in South Africa.
 He has coached professional clubs including the New Zealand Knights (2006-07), the Wellington Phoenix (2007-13) and North End United in the Indian Premier League (2014-15).
 Herbert was a member of FIFA’s technical coaching team at the 2014 World Cup Finals in Brazil, and in 2015 he coached the Papua New Guinea U-23 team to a bronze medal at the South Pacific Games.
 He was the head coach of the Maldives national side in 2015-16.

-Kale is the National Head Coach for the Ricki Herbert Football Academy.
-Based in Cambridge, he is ideally located to work with the academy’s Talent Development Centres throughout the North Island.
-He’s also the first team coach at Taupo AFC.
+Kale is the Technical Director for the Ricki Herbert Football Academy.
+Based in the Wellington region, he works with the academy’s Talent Development Centres throughout the North Island.
 Kale’s highlights in football include watching the All Whites, coached by his father Ricki, beat Bahrain at a packed Westpac Stadium in 2009 to qualify for the FIFA World Cup Finals in South Africa, and watching New Zealand draw 1-1 with defending world champions Italy.
 For more about Kale, click here.

-The father of Ricki, Clive has vast experience as a coach, administrator and mentor in football, and a past career as a professional sportsman.
+The father of Ricki, Clive Herbert played an influential role in the establishment of the RHFA.
+He worked as a mentor to our players, coaches and staff, sharing his vast experience as a coach, administrator and mentor in football, drawing on his past career as a professional sportsman.
 He was one of New Zealand’s leading road cyclists and attended the 1968 Mexico Olympics as a New Zealand team official.
-Clive has been led some of the country’s top football clubs, including national champions Mt Wellington where he was chairman.
-He still enjoys coaching boys and girls, acts as team manager on tours and helps manage the academy.
+Clive led some of the country’s top football clubs, including national champions Mt Wellington where he was chairman, and he was chairman of the Northern Provincial Council in the 1990s.
+His memory will continue to inspire us at the academy.